Chapter 25 : Carry That Weight

 He frowned.
 “All right,” he said.
 “Well, see you around then.”

 I walked away, frustrated and confused, and tired of going in circles with Sirius.
 Sometimes it came across that he cared about me; the memories of the summer riding around on his motorbike always made me smile.
-We shared similar senses of humour, and sometimes even enjoyed fighting with one another.
+We had a lot in common, and sometimes even enjoyed fighting with one another.
 I had thought for a little while that he was changing – that he was letting me through his wall he’d built up around him.
 But we weren’t really that close, as much as I wanted it; we still got in plenty of fights, after all.
 I didn’t know what to make of it.

 “Hi, Melanie,” she said brightly.
-“I never thought we’d need to remember all of these toadstools – Herbology has been such a challenge this week!”
+“I never thought we’d need to remember all of these toadstools – Herbology has been such a challenge this week!
+NEWT year is intense.
+It was even too intense for my rucksack, you saw what happened to it with all those books!”

 “Carol!
 There you are,” said Lily’s voice, and we turned to see her at the end of the shelf.
 “I wondered where you’d got to.
 Oh, hi, Melanie!”